 The first Science & Technology Editor for NITV at SBS, her work appears across television, radio, podcasts and online.
-Rae is also the producer and host of top-rated podcasts Queens of the Drone Age, Hear+Beyond and Take It Blak.
+Rae is also the producer and host of top-rated podcasts Queens of the Drone Age, STEAM with Rae Johnston and Hear+Beyond.

 Previously, Rae was the first female editor of Gizmodo Australia, and the first Indigenous editor of Junkee.

 A leading commentator on all things technology, science and pop culture, Rae has worked with every major television and radio network in Australia at some stage of her decade-long career.
 Today, she makes regular appearances across SBS, ABC and Network Ten.

 Rae’s work has seen her awarded the Lighting The Way prize for advocacy and support of the Australian games industry at the Australian Game Developer Awards.
 The Australian Games Awards named her both Journalist of the Year (2018) and The Gamechanger – awarded for challenging the negative misconceptions about video games throughout her career.

 Rae is a warm and highly professional MC, and has worked with the likes of Sydney Opera House, The Powerhouse Museum, Oz Comic Con, The Australian Federal Government, The Australian Academy of Science, The Museum of Contemporary Art and Sydney Writer’s Festival.
 Rae’s background in events and stage management ensures any event she hosts – virtual, live, pre-recorded or stage – run smoothly.
 She is also an engaging speaker, giving talks on wide-ranging topics everything from diversity in STEM to burnout for events such as the Australian Women’s Leadership Symposium.